-AGRONOMIC EVOLUTION

-lots to on-farm, allowing farmers

-FUNDS FACILITATOR

-the research efficiency bus.
-The multi-state collaborative effort protecting soybean yield through genetics and agronomic practices.

-NCSRP REPRESENTS

-Since 1992, NCSRP has funded \$56 accelerates and expands checkoff investment impact

-TAG TEAM APPROACH

-vested.
-A team approach delivers better understanding and application

-ON-FARM EFFICIENCY

-On-farm research has been growing in the last two decades with technology.
-Farmers can easily test

-For example, an integrated partnership with 53 range of conditions.
+FUNDS FACILITATOR The North Central Soybean Research Program (NCSRP) drives the research efficiency bus: The multi-state collaborative effort focuses on enhancing and protecting soybean yield through genetics and agronomic practices.
+Since 1992, NCSRP has funded \$56 million in unduplicated practical applied research that accelerates and expands checkoff investment impact FUTURE FRAMEWORK Farmers should consider participating in local research networks to build on NCSRP work to better adapt to the economic and environmental challenges of future soybean production.
+NCSRP research is developing a data framework that someday will be available for quicker analysis and decision tools that provide farmers with more accurate, local recommendations.
+TAG TEAM APPROACH Collaborative soy checkoff investments in production research today leverage industry and academic partners.
+U.S. formers see on average added value of \$9.42 for every dollar invested.
+A team approach delivers better understanding and application of research results on the farm.
+ON-FARM EFFICIENCY On-farm research has been growing in the last two decades with technology.
+Farmers can easily test different agronomic practices with their own equipment and management practices.
+For example, an integrated partnership with 53 replicated on-farm trials in seven states is benchmarking management practices across a wide range of conditions.
 In 2020, the NCSRP project found better management netted an average 3.2 bushel per acre yield increase and \$31 additional profit.
-The research finds farmers can fine-tune lanting date, maturity group, seeding rate, foliar
+The research finds farmers can fine-tune planting date, maturity group, seeding rate, foliar fungicide and insecticide applications to yield more soybeans and profits.